-Tony Monson Tony first started in radio while living in Bermuda, on the same station that employed Duncan Johnson and Mike Lennox.
+Tony Monson Tony Monson Tony first started in radio while living in Bermuda, on the same station that employed Duncan Johnson and Mike Lennox.
 He moved up the ladder from librarian and production assistant, to relief presenter, deputising for DJs on leave.
 Eventually, in 1965, he got his own evening pop and soul music show.
-In 1967 Tony left Bermuda to move back to London and joined the easy-listening Radio 355.
+In 1967 Tony left Bermuda to move to London and joined the easy-listening Radio 355.
 It was a popular station but its days were numbered and 355 closed down in August 1967, ten days before the Marine Offences Act became law.
 Tony and fellow Radio 355 presenter Dave MacKay then started one of the country's first mobile disco businesses and in 1971 opened a record and hi-fi shop in Brighton, Sussex.
-While living in Brighton Tony also found time to broadcast on BBC Radios Brighton and Medway (now known as Southern Counties Radio and Radio Kent.)
+While living in Brighton Tony also found time to broadcast on BBC Radios Brighton and Medway.
 A soul music fanatic, he was involved with the London land-based pirates Radio Invicta, JFM, Horizon and Solar Radio.
-In 1985 Tony went legit when he joined Essex Radio and, later, the Thamesmead station RTM (since renamed Millennium Radio.)
+In 1985 Tony went legit when he joined Essex Radio and, later, the Thamesmead station RTM (later renamed Millennium Radio.)
 He can now be found on the satellite and web reincarnation of Solar Radio.
-We have a recent photo of Tony, taken at the Olga Patricia DJs 40th anniversary reunion.
+(Photo kindly provided by David Scarff.
+For more pictures of Tony on Radio 355, see Tom Collins's photo album.
+We also have a more recent picture of Tony, taken at the Olga Patricia DJs 40th anniversary reunion.)

-click to hear audio A short clip of Tony Monson on the 9am-noon show on Radio 355 from 29th July 1967.
-Recording generously provided by Harm Koenders of The Offshore Radio Archive (duration 49 seconds)
+click to hear audio Tony Monson on the 9am-noon show on Radio 355 from 29th July 1967.
+Recording generously provided by Hans Knot (duration 4 minutes 17 seconds)

 click to hear audio Tony Monson on a 6-7.30pm show on Radio 355 from the summer of 1967.
 Apologies for the poor quality of the signal.
 Radio 355 reduced power at night to prevent causing interference to an Italian station on the same frequency and reception suffered as a result.
 This tape kindly provided by Ray Andrews (duration 2 minutes 16 seconds)